Farm To Ferment Community Dinner

 A Dinner Built on Relationships, Curiosity, and Community

 At Gyppo, our relationship with local agriculture has always been rooted in intention—even when the logistics don’t make it easy.
 We work closely with farmers across the region, but the reality is that incorporating local products into a high-volume, daily menu takes creativity, patience, and a lot of problem-solving.
-One relationship that has quietly shaped our kitchen for years is with French Ranch Farm of French Ranch Farm, who supply us with the eggs we use every day.
+One relationship that has quietly shaped our kitchen for years is with Maurie and Marty Hobbs of French Ranch Farm, who supply us with the eggs we use every day and for years have been taking our spent grain for their animals.

 Over time, we kept asking the same question: How do we bring more of that relationship to the table?
 That question became the starting point for this dinner

-When we began talking with Maurie and Marty about a collaboration, the conversation felt less like planning an event and more like cooking with friends.
+When we began talking with the Hobbs about a collaboration, the conversation felt less like planning an event and more like cooking with friends.
 They shared that they love osso buco, and from that moment on, the menu had its anchor.
 From there, the collaboration unfolded naturally—ideas layering on ideas, each one opening the door to the next.

 The Menu: Built From the Collaboration